Charleo85/SIS-Rebuild/README.md

 	- `grep` command: `grep -B 10 "Popular co-views done"`
 	- Please make sure to change the `<filename>` inside the `co_view.py` file before each run!

-- Real-time logging mechanism for co-views:
+#### Real-time logging mechanism for co-views:

 - When a logged in user is browsing some course/instructor item, this behavior would be automatically recorded (appended) into log files.

 - These log files have the same format as our sample inputs for Apache Spark, so that someone may run `co_view.py` directly on these log files to get data about popular co-views.

 - For convenience purposes, the log files are placed in the same directory as our sample inputs, i.e. in the `data/inputs/` directory.
-They are named `courselog.in` and `instructorlog.in`, respectively for the two models.
+They are named `courselog.in` and `instructorlog.in`, respectively.

 Project 6